shuped/Angular-Viewer/README.md

 # Angular Viewer

-Open files related to an angular directives in a grid format.
+Make browsing the files in your angular/ngrx app easier by automatically opening related angular files in efficient layouts.

 ## Features